Improving Action Quality Assessment using Weighted Aggregation: Our Approach

 \subsection{Feature Aggregation}

-Most of the previous works dealing with AQA, process the entire input video by first dividing it into multiple smaller clips of equal size, due to memory and computational budget.
+Most of the previous works dealing with AQA process the entire input video by first dividing it into multiple smaller clips of equal size, due to memory and computational budget.
 Most CNNs are designed to process 8, 16, or 32 frames at once.
-Then the features extracted by the CNN are aggregated to form a video level feature description and further regression is done on this feature vector.
+Then the features extracted by the CNN are aggregated to form a video level feature description.
+Next, a linear-regressor predicts the final score based on this feature description.

 The best performing works aggregated the clips by simply averaging them \cite{WhatandHow, uncertainAQA, learningToScoreOlympic}.
-One work titled C3D-MSCADC architecture by Parmar and Morris\cite{WhatandHow} tried to use Multiscale Context Aggregation with Dilated Convolutions\cite{mscadc} to aggregate the clipwise features, but this was outperformed by C3D-AVG-MTL architecture in the same work where simple averaging was done to aggregate.
-Some other works \cite{learningToScoreOlympic, AQAmultipleaction} aggregated using LSTMs\cite{lstm}.
-However, LSTM networks, which make sense in theory because of their ability to handle time sequences, perform worse due to the lack of big-enough datasets dedicated to AQA.
+Some other works \cite{learningToScoreOlympic, aqamultipleaction} aggregated using LSTMs\cite{lstm}.
+However, LSTM networks, although make sense in theory because of their ability to handle time sequences, perform worse due to the lack of big-enough datasets dedicated to AQA.

 We propose that simply averaging the clip-wise features is an ineffective measure.
 It should not be able to preserve the temporal information available in the data.
-This follows from the fact we could change the order of the clip level features and we will still get the same average and hence the same score prediction.
-Furthermore, if we look at real-world judging schemes, we will see those expert judges focus more on mistakes and deviations and these have a bigger impact on the score.
-Hence we think, a weighted averaging technique might be more suitable, as the linear-regressor in the final layer will be able to base its decision on features more important from each clip.
+This follows from the fact changing the order of the clip level features will generate the same average and hence the same score prediction.
+Furthermore, expert human judges focus more on mistakes and deviations of the performers and these have a bigger impact on the score.
+Hence we think, a weighted averaging technique might be more suitable, as the linear-regressor will be able to base its decision on features more important from each clip.